IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/sparkline-chart.md

 The $PlatformShort$ Sparkline can detect unknown values and render the space for unknown values through a specified interpolation algorithm.
 If your data contains null values and you do not use this feature, meaning no interpolation is specified, the unknown value will not be plotted.

-To plot the unknown values, you can set the `UnknownValuePlotting` property of the sparkline component.
+To plot the unknown values, you can set the `UnknownValuePlotting` property of the $PlatformShort$ Sparkline.
 The sample below shows the differences between the values of the `UnknownValuePlotting` property, allowing you to toggle it on or off using a checkbox:

 <code-view style="height: 300px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"